Electrical Lineworker Apprentice (EL11) Technical Certificate of Credit

 Achievement of appropriate scores on the college's placement test or submission of acceptable SAT or ACT scores are currently being waived.

-Applicant must be at least 16 years of age.
+Applicant must be at least 18 years of age and have a class AP License.

 Credits required for graduation: 12